Elderjs/docs/elderguide.com/elderjs.md

 - All exports from `./src/helpers/index.js` are imported and added to the `helpers` object which is available in the `data` functions and all hooks.
 - All hooks in your `./src/hooks.js` file, `./routes/[routeName]/route.js` files, and plugins are imported in validated.
-- When Elder.js detects a `./tsconfig.json` in your project root we check it for for a build folder.
-If it exists and you haven't defined it in your `elder.config.js` it will be set automatically.
 - All optional variables in your routes file will be set automatically if Elder.js detects that the files needed are present.

 ## Default Helpers